 The future of Firefox looks good.
 Give it a shot and have an open mind.
 To make the transition easier, you may want to consider these tips for switching from Chrome to Firefox.
 Also, look into our collection of Best Firefox Addons.

-Or if you dislike both Chrome and Firefox, Opera might be the better choice.
+Or if you dislike both Chrome and Firefox, Vivaldi might be the better choice.